mkmurrayOrg/mkmurray.com/source/_posts/2012-12-01-async-lambda-expressions-and-anonymous-delegates.markdown

 date: 2012-12-01 22:34
 comments: true
 categories:
- - .net
+ - .NET
  - C#
  - Delegates
  - Microsoft
- - New technology
+ - New Technology
  - Threading
- - Visual studio
+ - Visual Studio
 ---

 I've known about the new `async` and `await` keywords in C# 5 for a while now,